Please ensure Javascript is enabled for purposes of website accessibility

 What Are Call and Put Options?

-While my first goal as chief analyst of Cabot Options Trader, Cabot Options Trader Pro and Cabot Profit Booster is to make subscribers money, my second goal is to share my options knowledge.
+While my first goal as Chief Analyst of Cabot Options Trader, Cabot Options Trader Pro and Cabot Profit Booster is to make subscribers money, my second goal is to share my options knowledge.
 I truly love the educational component of my role as I open stock traders’ eyes to the lucrative opportunities in options trading.

 A Call Buy gives the buyer the right, but not obligation, to buy the stock at a pre-determined price and time.